toluntosun21/FSDS/README.md

 # FSDS

 The project depends on SEAL 3.2 and Apache Commons Math 3.2.
-Commons Math Package is included by SBT(Scala Build Tool) as SEAL is a c++ dependency which is used to compile c++ sources that contain homomorphic operations(SWHE).
+Apache Commons Math Package is included by SBT(Scala Build Tool) as SEAL is a c++ dependency which is used to compile c++ sources that contain homomorphic operations(SWHE).

 For secret/public keys, a folder named "key" should be created.
 The program automatically generates and stores the keys under the folder and read from the same spot.